SamanShafigh/atomic-react/README.md

-Review Note: In this repo I was trying to play with the concept of atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957).
+**Note**: In this repo I was trying to play with the concept of atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957).
 The concept of atomic design is about separation of components into atoms/molecules/organisms.
 However I think this kind of separation leaves your team always facing questions such as: "Is this component an atom or a molecule?"

 # Sample React App